 Understanding how ice sheets have responded in the past to changes in the Earth System, and influenced it, and how they will do so in the future, so affecting sea-level rise, are questions of great international interest and urgency.
 Indeed, the Horizon Scan made clear that this is one of a small handful of international interdisciplinary scientific endeavours that SCAR should be facilitating.
 The global community will be depending on Antarctic scientists to deliver progress in this area, in collaboration with their colleagues across the globe.

-The INStabilities & Thresholds in ANTarctica (INSTANT) PPG will develop a SCAR Scientific Research Programme to address this need.
-The outcomes of the programme will be of broad interest to decision-makers, civil society, business, industry, agricultural, infrastructure, finance and insurance sectors..
+The INStabilities & Thresholds in ANTarctica (INSTANT) Scientific Research Programme will address this need.
+The outcomes of the programme will be of broad interest to decision-makers, civil society, business, industry, agricultural, infrastructure, finance and insurance sectors.
 The programme provides a co-ordinating framework that will augment other important research initiatives and consortia.

 The new programme will aim to quantify the Antarctic ice sheet contribution to past and future sea-level change, from improved understanding of climate, ocean and solid Earth interactions and feedbacks, so that decision-makers can better anticipate and assess the risk in order to manage and adapt to sea-level rise and evaluate mitigation pathways.